-Profits are minimal and staff receive the same remuneration despite having to process more claims.
+Profits are minimal and their staff receive the same remuneration despite having to process more claims.

 This may lead to some negative consequences.

-As IP is too important to give up, the demand for IP will remain strong.
+As IP is too important to give up, the demand for IP will still remain strong.

 However, it will lead to unfettered medical spendings in the long run.

 Each individual feels that they have the right to ask for the best (and at times, excessive) treatment in their next hospital visit when they are paying an increased premium.

 Whether they claim or not, makes no difference to the price that they are paying.

 This causes an endless loop whereby medical bills increase along with premium hikes.